-Does this fact page tell me everything I need to know about NMU's English Graduate and Teaching Assistantships?
+Does this fact page tell me everything I need to know?

 What is a Graduate Assistantship?

-A graduate assistantship or a teaching assistantship provides a tuition scholarship for eight credits per semester and a $9,076 stipend.
+A graduate assistantship or a teaching assistantship provides a tuition scholarship for eight credits per semester and a $11,236 stipend.
 Graduate Assistants (GAs) and Teaching Assistants (TAs) perform various tasks in the English Department.
-For instance, GAs typically work in the Writing Center, with Passages North, or in the Language Lab, while TAs normally teach one section of EN 111 College Composition or EN 090 Basic Composition each semester.
+For instance, GAs typically work in the Writing Center, with Passages North, or for Western American Literature, while TAs normally teach one section of EN 109, Intensive College Composition, EN 111 College Composition I, EN 211, College Composition II each semester.
+Some TAs are also able to teach EN 110, Good Books, or EN 215, Introduction to Creative Writing.
 Beyond tuition and pay, GAs and TAs gain invaluable experience that will be helpful when planning to teach or work at the community college or university level.
+While health insurance is not included in the funding package at this time, select services are available free of charge at the University's Health Center.

 Northern Michigan University is committed to providing a learning, living and working environment free from discrimination.
 NMU supports the Title IX* federal law that prohibits discrimination on the basis of sex, including: gender based discrimination, pregnancy and parenting discrimination, sexual harassment, sexual assault, stalking, dating violence, domestic violence, voyeurism, and any other conduct of a sexual nature that is nonconsensual.